Abstract deadline : August 24, 2017

-Once the abstracts is accepted, at least one of the authors must register for and present at the conference.
+- Once the abstract is accepted, at least one of the authors must register for and present at the conference.

-All applicants will use the same link to access the online submission system and will be prompted to select the appropriate submission type.
+All applicants should submit via the online submission system and will be prompted to select the appropriate submission type.
 Abstracts will undergo blind review by a panel from diverse disciplines and backgrounds.
-Selection for presentation is based on the quality of the research or program, clarity of the abstract, relevance to the mission of ALR and adherence to the guidelines.
+Selection for presentation is based on the quality of the research or project, clarity of the abstract, relevance to the mission of ALR and adherence to the guidelines.
 Presentation type (Oral, Speed Oral or Poster) for Research and Practice/Policy abstracts is determined by review score and reviewer recommendation.
 Expenses associated with the submission, preparation, and presentation of the abstract are the responsibility of the presenters.
-Decisions regarding acceptance will be made by early-November and the submitting author will be notified via email by Elsevier.
+Decisions regarding acceptance will be made by mid-October and the submitting author will be notified via email by Elsevier.

 Abstracts of all accepted contributions will be included within the online abstract system which will be distributed to all registered conference participants.